Zug Island: Steel mill

-The Detroit Iron Works brought ironmaking to Zug Island in 1901 with the commissioning of a blast furnace built in 1902.
+The Detroit Iron & Steel Co. brought ironmaking to Zug Island with the construction of a blast furnace in 1902.
 In 1904 the works was purchased by the M.A.
 Hanna Company of Cleveland, Ohio, which built a second blast furnace in 1909.
 At this time the island's two furnaces were reportedly the largest of their kind in the world, producing pig iron for foundry companies.
 The plant expanded and became part of the Great Lakes Steel Corporation in late 1931, becoming a key component of a fully integrated steel mill and a division of the larger National Steel Corporation.
 A third blast furnace was added in early 1938 while the existing furnaces were rebuilt and enlarged.

-When National Steel became insolvent in 2003 most of the island's facilities were purchased, along with the rest of what is now called the Great Lakes Works, by United States Steel, which currently operates the mill.
-The island is home to the mill's ironmaking facilities (the rest of the mill's facilities, primarily steelmaking and processing, are located at the main plant a couple miles south in the city of Ecorse) which includes 3 blast furnaces ("A", "B" and "D") and raw materials storage areas.
+When National Steel became insolvent in 2003 most of the island's steel facilities were purchased, along with the rest of what is now called the Great Lakes Works, by United States Steel, which currently operates the mill.
+The island is home to the mill's ironmaking facilities (the rest of the mill's facilities, primarily steelmaking and processing, are located at the main plant a few miles south in the city of Ecorse) which includes 3 blast furnaces ("A", "B" and "D") and raw materials storage areas.
 Ships supply large ore docks along the north ("1 Dock") and east ("3 Dock") shores of the island and large coal/coke/ore storage fields along the south and west ("B Area") shores.
 Number 5 Coke Battery located there, once an integral part of the mill, is independently owned and operated by EES Coke LLC, a DTE Energy company.
-Delray Connecting Railroad, a U.S. Steel company, also operates some rail facilities on the island.
+Delray Connecting Railroad, a subsidiary of Transtar, LLC, also operates some rail facilities on the island.
 A "2-way" vehicle/rail bridge is the main access to the island.
 Secondary vehicle and rail bridges (the "Swing Bridge") at the southwestern corner of the island also allow mainland access.